You may wish to read page one first.

 "Achilles Mourning the Death of Patroclus" relief on a sarcophagus found at Ostia (see the same scene in a sarcophagus found at Tyre)

 The interest towards Troy grew in the IInd century BC when the Romans began to conquer territories in today's Turkey.
 In 85 BC however, Gaius Flavius Fimbria, a Roman politician who opposed Silla, did not hesitate to plunder Troy (the VIIIth settlement which did not have walls), because its inhabitants had sought the protection of Silla.
-Episodes of the Iliad continued to be depicted in frescoes (e.g. at Pompeii), mosaics (e.g. at Neapolis) and reliefs.
+Episodes of the Iliad continued to be depicted in frescoes (e.g. at Pompeii), mosaics (e.g. at Neapolis in Tunisia) and reliefs.

 Temple to Athena (Roman period)